 That changed with the introduction of the mutual fund and later the exchange-traded fund (ETF).
-These offerings are financial products where retail investors like you and I purchase units of a fund and our money is professionally managed by an expert investment manager.
+These offerings are financial products where retail investors like you and I purchase a fund and our money is professionally managed by an investment manager.

 ETFs are traded through the same mechanism as shares on the stock exchange (which is not the case with mutual funds).
 You can purchase ETFs in your brokerage account and hold them for as long (or as short) as you like, just as with stocks.

 There is much back-and-forth in the investing industry about what is better: ETFs or individual stocks.

 The truth is that both options have pros and cons.